 Where Can I Get Smoke Alarms?

 Many hardware, home supply, or general merchandise stores carry smoke alarms.
 If you are unsure where to purchase one, or cannot afford one, contact CCFR at 636.970.9700 or email us.

 If your smoke alarms are hard wired, that is wired into the electrical system, you will need to have a qualified electrician do the initial installation or install replacements.
 For battery powered smoke alarms, all you will need for installation is a screw driver.
 Some brands are self adhesive and will easily stick to the wall or ceiling where they are placed.

 For all smoke alarm installations, be sure you follow the manufacturer’s instructions because there are differences between the various brands.
 If you are uncomfortable standing on a ladder, ask a relative or friend for help.
-Some fire departments will install a smoke alarm in your home for you.
 If you have problems installing or changing the batteries of the smoke detector, contact CCFR at 636.970.9700 or email us.

 When Should I Change The Batteries?

 When you change your clock for daylight savings time, change your smoke detector batteries.

 Why Is It Chirping?

 If your smoke alarm starts making a “chirping” noise, replace the batteries and reset it.